Struggle with Depth Perception When Driving? Try These Tips

 It's night.
 You're driving.
-Something is coming towards you.
+Something is coming toward you.
 But squint as you might, you can't quite tell just how far away it is.

 If you struggle with depth perception while driving, especially at night, it can be pretty scary.
-But there's good news: there are ways to improve both your vision and your driving to make it a safer, less stressful experience.
+But there's good news: There are ways to improve your vision to make it a safer, less stressful experience.

-Most people don't think about how depth perception works; it's just something that happens, right?
-Well, you may be surprised to learn that depth perception is a skill that can be honed.
-That's because, at longer distances, the brain relies mostly on context clues to determine spatial relationships.
-Training yourself to identify these clues - such as the relative speed of objects in motion, like cars - will enhance your depth perception and lead to a safer driving experience.
+In addition to addressing any eye conditions, you can also develop your depth perception skills.
+That's because at longer distances the brain relies mostly on context clues to determine spatial relationships.
+Training yourself to identify these clues will enhance your depth perception and lead to a safer driving experience:

 Every car comes equipped with tools designed to help drivers fight glare and see better at night.
 But are you using these tools properly?
-Besides utilizing your sun visor and dimming your rearview mirror, angling your side mirrors correctly can also diminish glare.
-And those headlights you just got cleaned?
+Besides using your sun visor and dimming your rearview mirror, angling your side mirrors correctly can also diminish glare.
+And those headlights you just cleaned?
 You may want to have a mechanic check them to make sure they are set at the proper angle as well.
-A few small adjustments to your car could make a large difference to your eyes.
+A few small adjustments to your car could make a huge difference for your eyes.

-A big craze these days - at least, if you believe infomercials - is the use of special amber or yellow-tinted night vision glasses.
-But while these types of glasses can sometimes reduce glare, they accomplish this by diminishing the amount of light reaching your eye, meaning they can actually make it more difficult to see rather than less difficult.
-Luckily, there's a safer solution: Instead of using night vision glasses, consult your eye doctor about getting anti-glare coating for your prescription glasses.
+A big craze these days (at least, if you believe infomercials) is the use of special amber or yellow-tinted night vision glasses.
+But while these types of glasses can sometimes reduce glare, they accomplish this by diminishing the amount of light reaching your eye, meaning they can actually make it more difficult to see.
+Luckily, there's a safer solution: Instead of using night vision glasses, consult your eye doctor about getting anti-glare Crizal® lenses.

 See your eye doctor